SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Results

 \section{Results}

-We use the synthetic white-light observations described in Sect. \ref{sec:method_data} to study the performance of our approach in dependence on different observer configurations.
+We use the synthetic white-light observations described in Sect. \ref{sec:method_data} to study the performance of our approach for different observer configurations.
 In Sect. \ref{sec:heliosphere}, we reconstruct the 3D plasma distribution in the heliosphere based on a variable number of viewpoints.
 Section \ref{sec:cme_parameters} provides an application to space-weather forecasting, where we compare estimated CME parameters and their viewpoint dependence.
-To advance this further, we assess the ability of our method to reconstruct the full 3D plasma distribution of CMEs (Sect. \ref{sec:results_tomography}).
-Finally, we show the importance of the additional physics constraints on the obtained reconstructions (Sect. \ref{sec:physics_constraints}).
+To advance this further, we assess the ability of our method to reconstruct the 3D plasma distribution of CMEs (Sect. \ref{sec:results_tomography}).
+Finally, we evaluate the impact of physics constraints (Sect.~\ref{sec:physics_constraints}), polarization (Sect.~\ref{sec:polarization}), and noise (Sect.~\ref{sec:noise}) on the resulting reconstructions.
+For all reconstructions, the ground truth is used exclusively for post hoc evaluation of the reconstructions and is not available to, or used by, the reconstruction algorithm itself.
+We provide reconstructions of additional CME events in Supplementary Sect. \ref{sec:additional_reconstructions}, where all evaluations against the ground truth are performed strictly after training.

 Figure \ref{fig:example} shows sample input data from two viewpoints, both in terms of total (top) and polarized (bottom) brightness.
 From the corresponding 3D reconstructions, we extract a longitudinal slice from the ecliptic plane (latitude=0$^\circ$; panel b) and latitudinal slice in the CME propagation direction (longitude=135$^\circ$; panel c).
 In addition, our approach intrinsically models the plasma velocity, by minimizing the continuity equation.
-The derived velocity maps (panel b and c) show the increased velocity of the CME plasma ($\sim$600~km/s), and the background solar wind speed of $\sim$250~km/s.
-While the velocity field provides additional insights into the CME dynamics, we focus our further evaluation on the reconstructed plasma density only.
+The derived velocity maps (panel b and c) show the increased velocity of the CME plasma ($\sim$600~$\mathrm{km\,s^{-1}}$), and the background solar wind speed of $\sim$250~$\mathrm{km\,s^{-1}}$.
+While the velocity field can provide additional insights into the CME dynamics, we focus our further evaluation on the reconstructed plasma density only.